php-dev-br/laravel-doc-pt-br/security.md

 If your application is not using Eloquent, you may use the `database` authentication driver which uses the Laravel query builder.

 > **Note:** Before getting started, make sure that your `users` (or equivalent) table contains a nullable, string `remember_token` column of 100 characters.
 This column will be used to store a token for "remember me" sessions being maintained by your application.
-This can be done by using `$table->rememberToken();` in a migration.

 <a name="storing-passwords"></a>
 ## Storing Passwords